-2. Stage-2, Interview: If you are shortlisted and called for an interview, you will have to appear for an online interview (Video Conference mode) through WebEx/Google-meet etc between 17th May and 20th May, 2021.
+- Stage-2, Interview: If you are shortlisted and called for an interview, you will have to appear for an online interview (Video Conference mode) through WebEx/Google-meet etc between 3rd and 4th December,2021.
 The exact date and slot/time of the interview will be uploaded on this page.
 Interviews will focus on the following areas.

-2.1 Project work: If you are called for an interview, you have to email your project report to phd.chemical.iitb[AT]gmail.com on or before 7th May, 2021.
-Rename your project report as “RCL____ _project.pdf” (e.g. RCL202010292_project.pdf).
+Project work: If you are called for an interview, you have to email your project report to phd [dot] chemical [dot] iitb [at] gmail [dot] com on or before 22nd November, 2021.
+Rename your project report as “RCL____ _project.pdf” (e.g. RCL202110292_project.pdf).
 In the subject of the mail please write your RCL number.
 Please do not use this email id for any other communication.

-*You have to submit your preferences for the TAP/FA topics.
+*At least one week prior to the interview (on or before 22nd November, 2021), you have to submit your preferences of the TAP/FA topics.
 Even if you are interested in a TA position, providing a preference on TAP topic will improve your chances of getting an offer.
 If you are JRF from CSIR/DBT or other funding agency and have your own fellowship then only you are eligible to opt for FA topics.
-TAP/FA topics will be made available by 30th April, 2021 on this page.
+TAP/FA topics will be made available by 15th November 2021 on this page.

-You have to submit your topic preferences, in a google form which will be shared in this web page before 7th May, 2021.
-You have to complete and submit the form on or before 25th June, 2020.
+You have to submit your topic preferences, in a google form.
+Link of the google form will be available in this webpage.

 Admissions to the PhD programme of IIT Bombay can be obtained by qualifying under any of the following categories: